Quota allocation, the HFC Registry and data reporting

 Please note that reporting is normally done at the company level (not the facility level).

 What needs to be reported?

 The reporting requirements depend on the role of the reporting company in the market.
-A new reporting format in line with the new F-gas regulation is under preparation that will specify the required information that is relevant for the specific activities.
+A new reporting tool in line with the new F-gas regulation specifies all the required information that is relevant for the specific activities.

 How to submit the reports?

 Every year companies need to submit their report for the previous year before 31 March. .
 The entrance to the reporting tool, which is handled by the European Environment Agency (EEA), is achieved via the F-Portal.
-Reporting for 2014 data is planned to open in mid-February 2015.
-However, companies are encouraged to already start registering at this time.
+Reporting for 2014 is open now.